-- Analyse why you need to feel more important than others on your team.
-This can be an uncomfortable conversation to have with yourself, but it can be enlightening if you’re willing to be honest.
-For instance, you could discover that you really have low self-esteem, and you therefore overcompensate by being late.
+- Analyze why you need to feel more important than others on your team.
+This can be an uncomfortable conversation to have with yourself, but it can be enlightening if you’re willing, to be honest.
+For instance, you could discover that you really have low self-esteem, and you, therefore, overcompensate by being late.
 If so, this may enable you to take steps to improve and grow.

 - If you suspect that one of your team members arrives late as a power play, then have a sincere, but firm, talk with her.
 Let her know that you value all team members equally, and you don’t appreciate her chronic lateness.
 If she continues the behavior, it might be time for disciplinary action.

 - If you suspect that a team member is late to prove to you how busy he is, then acknowledge the good work he’s doing and remind him that lateness wastes everyone’s time, including yours.

 - If a team member is consistently late for meetings, then take control!
 Use effective meeting skills, and start without her.
 She’ll get the message.

 3. Anxiety or Avoidance